lbastigk/Nebulite/README.md

 Go into the Application directory first: `cd Application/`

 - Use `Tests.sh` for preconfigured tests.
-- Use `CrashDebug.sh` for debugging crashes
+- Use `CrashDebug.sh` for debugging crashes with predefined taskfiles
-- Use `MemLeakTest.sh` for Memory Leak testing
+- Use `MemLeakTest.sh` for memory leak testing using `valgrind` and `massif-visualizer`

 You can add custom taskfiles to the test suite as well by extending its variable `tests`, or run them on your own with:
 ```bash